pulumi/docs/pulumi-hugo/themes/default/content/docs/languages-sdks/python/python-blocking-async.md

 mycli_output = call_my_cli('bar')
 ```

-If the input to the function needs to be a `pulumi.Output` itself---_i.e._ if it is the result of creating another resource, or calling another command, then we can use [`pulumi.Output.concat`](/docs/reference/pkg/python/pulumi#pulumi.Output.concat) as follows
+If the input to the function needs to be a `pulumi.Output` itself---_i.e._ if it is the result of creating another resource, or calling another command, then we can use [`pulumi.Output.concat`](/docs/reference/pkg/python/pulumi#pulumi.Output.concat) as follows:

 ```python
 import shlex